ucn-triumf/polarization-foils-bl05-202107/README.md

 - results/ : use this to place your analysis results

 - tools/ : a place for codes and C++ headers needed for analysis.
-Don't the codes in this directory with care
+Edit the codes in this directory with care
 	- tools/210713_FeSi : codes which were originally placed in /home/nop/data/210713_FeSi of niki
 	- tools/bin : copied from /home/nop/bin/ of niki
 	- tools/ichikawa : codes provided by G. Ichikawa which can be used to split a .root file of scans using sacn logs